santhoshA69007/FakeReviewsDetection/README.md

   <li>TFIDF(Term Frequency-Inverse Document Frequency) Transformer</li>
 </ul>

-## Machine Learning Algorithms Used
+## Machine Learning Algorithms Used by this module and its implementation

 <ol>
   <li>Logistic Regression</li>